 Except anyone who’s ever been inside my home or has seen the inside of my car probably feels like they’re on an episode of Hoarders.
 I mean I haven’t got to the point where I need the assistance of a pest control company like terminix kentucky as there are no sights of mice or ants in my car.
 But I have heard a few stories where this has happened to some people.
 I’ve got some junk in my trunk.
 (Za-zing!)
 I just want to start sorting everything out before it even has a chance to get worse.

-Really.
-I have no business telling other people what to do with their “stuff” because, with a two-year-old and four-year-old, I have issues of my own.
+It is funny that I am frantically decluttering my home to get it ready for the market as I have no business telling other people what to do with their “stuff”.
+With a two-year-old and four-year-old, I have issues of my own!

 (All I want for Christmas is for my husband go find Alice the Housekeeper from the Brady Bunch and have her come move in with me.)